 - Patients with significant alcohol dependency should be given thiamine supplementation.

-- Institution of adequate discharge and follow-up arrangements for such individuals may be as important as thiamine replacement.
+- Identification of individuals at risk of alcohol-related brain disorder, institution of care plans and adequate follow-up arrangements for such individuals may be as important as thiamine replacement.

 Further reading and references